CharlieHomewood/project-skyline/Knowledge/Culture of Hong Kong.md

 ### Walled villages

-Hong Kong has many walled villages.
-These
+Hong Kong has many walled villages - parts of

+These were originally constructed to protect from pirate incursions.

 ## Demographics